 - 1 quart of oil for frying / whatever your deep fat fryer needs

-Place your prepared quail into a large re-sealable bag.
+Trim your quail breasts so that your nuggets are roughly bite and equally sized.
+This will ensure they all fry at the same rate, and ensure maximum tenderness.
+Place your prepared quail into a large resealable bag.
 In a bowl mix the egg, buttermilk, and garlic powder.
 Pour the mixture in with the quail, seal and refrigerate an hour or so.
-In a second re-sealable bag mix the flour bread crumbs, salt, and baking powder.
+In a second resealable bag mix the flour, bread crumbs, salt, and baking powder.
 When you are ready to go, drain the quail, discarding the wet mixture, then place the quail into the dry ingredient mixture bag.
 Shake.
 Find your quail nugget and fry until GB&D (Golden Brown and Delicious).

 Still not good enough for you?
 Then pick up some Idaho fry sauce for dipping.
 So your corner store doesn't carry the stuff, then whip up a batch of your own, I don’t think you’ll regret it.